arringtonm/watson-interface/README.md

 ### Current Status

-This project is currently unusuable due to [breaking changes](https://cloud.ibm.com/docs/services/language-translator?topic=language-translator-release-notes#breaking-changes) in IBM's API interface.
+This project is currently unusuable due to [breaking changes](https://cloud.ibm.com/docs/services/language-translator?topic=language-translator-release-notes#breaking-changes) in IBM's API.
 Updates and revisions to this project are planned (solving this issue in addition to adding To-Do items)